MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 share-img: /assets/img/path.jpg
 tags: [sql, database]
 ---
+# Introduction

+Transaction processing is not a new concept, when I was first introduced to it, I didn't get it back then,  because of the lack of practical examples and poorly long articles.

+Recently I've taken a course on Datacamp which focuses heavily on that topic only,  using hands-on exercises and real-world scenarios.

+So I decided to make a guide for myself and for others who are curious about this huge topic.

+I hope you find this topic interesting and learn more about it, check the resources section for more information to dig in.

 ## Table of Content

-1. Humble Intro to Transcations.
+1. Humble Intro to Transactions.
-   - 1.1 Transcation Nature
+   - 1.1 Transaction Nature
-   - 1.2 Transction properties
+   - 1.2 Transaction properties
 2. Controlling Transactions
    - 2.1 Rolling back
    - 2.2 Savepoints
    - 2.3 Tracing Nested Transactions with @@TRANCOUNT
-3. Handling Erros in Transactions
+3. Handling Errors in Transactions
    - 3.1 spotting errors
    - 3.2 control the flow of transaction

 ## Transactions in SQL Server

-**Transaction**: are _atomic_ unit of work that might include multiple activities that **query** and **modify** data, A one or more statements, all or none of the statment are executed.
+**Transaction**: are _atomic_ unit of work that might include multiple activities that **query** and **modify** data, A one or more statements, all or none of the statements are executed.

 Imagine we have a bank account database, we need to transfer $100 from account A to  account B the procedure as came to your mind is